deadpixi/sam/README.rst

     - send (TODO)
     - eol / bol (DONE)
 - Support a configurable scroll factor;
-  scrolling is a bit drastic now (TODO)
+  scrolling is a bit drastic now (DONE)
 - Support Unicode beyond the Basic Multilingual Plane (note that this will break the sam binary protocol, so this version of samterm won't work with other sams!
   Email me if you think this is a bad idea; I'm willing to reconsider) (TODO)
 - Support font fallback (TODO)
-- Allow runtime configuration of key bindings (TODO)
+- Allow runtime configuration of key bindings (DONE)
 - Support a configurable set of mouse chords (DONE)
-- Support runtime configuration of mouse chords (TODO)
+- Support runtime configuration of mouse chords (DONE)
 - Support mouse button reassignment (TODO)
 - Support runtime mouse button reassignment (TODO)
 - Remove non-*nix OS support (Plan 9 has their own sam) (TODO)